 Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.

 Principles of Preservation methods, Microbial, Physical, and chemical preservation of foods.

 Food preservation by low-temp: Refrigeration, changes in food during refrigeration storage; freezing, types of freezer, freezing process, thawing, changes in Food during freezing; and freeze-drying.